-It’s not so much that I hate women’s fiction, or ‘chick lit’ as it’s colloquially named.
-I have no problem with female-led, romance-driven stories — they’ve been given this name that is so looked down upon.
+It’s not so much that I hate women’s fiction, or ‘chick lit’ as it’s colloquially nicknamed.
+I have no problem with female-led, romance-driven stories — just that they’ve been given this name that is so looked down upon.
 ‘Chick lit’ is seen as fluffy and frivolous, not worthy of praise or merit just because its stories predominantly focus on women and their ‘womanly’ problems.

 I woke up two hours before my alarm.
 It happens sometimes, usually when I’ve had too much caffeine the day before, and my body can’t fully relax.
 Lately though, I’ve been waking up earlier due to a sinking feeling in my chest.
 An emotional anchor, a grieving.